-- (1) Prior to the beginning of each school year, but no later than July 1st, HH teachers shall submit, in writing, to the Program Administrator their commitment with respect to the numbers of requested student contact hours per week and their date of availability for the next school year.
-This shall not represent a quarantee of hours. - (2) Such requests shall be acknowledged in writing within one (1) calendar days of the request.
-Requested increased in assignments shall be granted on the basis of seniority. - (3) Requests for increased student contact hours during the school year, when warranted by availability of students to be assigned, shall be granted prior to hiring additional teachers.
-The HH Program Administrator or his/her designee shall first honor, by order of seniority, all HH teacher requests for increased hours. - b.
-Assignments of Students to Teachers - (1) Beginning the School Year - (a) The available students will be distributed sequentially by reverse seniority until the hours of availability of teacher has been filled.
-When the pool of available students is exhausted before all teachers' hours have been maximized, the assigning process will resume for where it left off as additional students enter the program. - (b) Seniority shall be determined by the length of continuous service in the HH Program.
+(1) Prior to the beginning of each school year, but no later than July 1st, HH teachers shall submit, in writing, to the Program Administrator their commitment with respect to the numbers of requested student contact hours per week and their date of availability for the next school year.
+This shall not represent a guarantee of hours.

+(2) Such requests shall be acknowledged in writing within one (1) calendar days of the request.
+Requested increases in assignments shall be granted on the basis of seniority.

+(3) Requests for increased student contact hours during the school year, when warranted by availability of students to be assigned, shall be granted prior to hiring additional teachers.
+The HH Program Administrator/ designee shall first honor, by order of seniority, all HH teacher requests for increased hours.

+- b.
+Assignments of Students to Teachers - (1) Beginning the School Year

+(a) The available students will be distributed sequentially by reverse seniority until the hours of availability of teacher has been filled.
+When the pool of available students is exhausted before all teachers' hours have been maximized, the assigning process will resume for where it left off as additional students enter the program.

+(b) Seniority shall be determined by the length of continuous service in the HH Program.
 Teachers who return to the Program within one (1) year of leaving it for employment elsewhere in the District shall suffer no loss of seniority in the program.
 Those teachers returning to the Program after more than one (1) year of employment elsewhere shall lose past seniority.
-A seniority list shall be made available, in writing, to the HH Chairperson no later than September 15 of each school year by the District. - (c) Special Cases - [1] Students carried over from the previous year shall be offered to his/her last teacher. - [2] Student needs should be matched, whenever possible, with the unique and special qualifications of teachers. - [3] Conformance with State Education Law: Whenever
+A seniority list shall be made available, in writing, to the HH Chairperson no later than September 15 of each school year by the District.

+(c) Special Cases

+[1] Students carried over from the previous year shall be offered to the last teacher.

+[2] Student needs should be matched, whenever possible, with the unique and special qualifications of teachers.

-State Law mandates that an assignment be made to a teacher holding certain credentials, such as special education certification, such assignment shall be made according to seniority among unit members who hold the required certification.
+[3] Conformance with State Education Law: Whenever State Law mandates that an assignment be made to a teacher holding certain credentials, such as special education certification, such assignment shall be made according to seniority among unit members who hold the required certification.

-- [4] During the initial assignment phase, every reasonable effort will be made to ensure fairness and equity in the maximization of assigned hours between full and part-time teachers. - (2) Method of making assignment during the school year - (a) During the school year, assignments will be made in the reverse order of seniority. - (b) If two or more teachers who have lost a student have the same seniority, the first assignment will be given to the teacher who has been without a student the longest. - (c) Every reasonable effort will be made to ensure fairness and equity in the maximization of assigned hours between full and part-time teachers. - (d) Special cases shall apply the same as at the beginning of the school year, as set forth in subsection 12b(1)(a) above. - c.
-Assignment for Summer Schools Summer school student assignments shall follow the same procedures set forth in subsections 2a and b above. - d.
-Unless otherwise expressly provided an assignment pursuant to this Agreement shall be considered a one-on-one teaching assignment. - e.
+[4] During the initial assignment phase, every reasonable effort will be made to ensure fairness and equity in the maximization of assigned hours between full and part-time teachers.
+(2) Method of making assignment during the school year

+(a) During the school year, assignments will be made in the reverse order of seniority.

+(b) If two or more teachers who have lost a student have the same seniority, the first assignment will be given to the teacher who has been without a student the longest.

+(c) Every reasonable effort will be made to ensure fairness and equity in the maximization of assigned hours between full and part-time teachers.

+(d) Special cases shall apply the same as at the beginning of the school year, as set forth in subsection 12b (1)(a) above.

+c.
+Assignment for Summer Schools Summer school HH teachers shall be assigned by seniority order, as defined in Section 63.12(b)(1)(b), as well as implementation of Section 63.12(b)(1)(c) special cases.

+d.
+Unless otherwise expressly provided an assignment pursuant to this Agreement shall be considered a one-on-one teaching assignment.

+e.
 The District will furnish each HH teacher with the rules and policies covering their assignments.